-In the event of completely un-forecast snow in any area the decision maker should take appropriate action as soon as is practicable and notify The Assistant Director of Highways of the action taken and prevailing conditions.
-The Assistant Director of Highways will then issue appropriate instructions for the remaining areas including changing the situation status as necessary.
+In the event of completely un-forecast snow in any area the decision maker should take appropriate action as soon as is practicable and notify Skanska of the action taken and prevailing conditions.
+The Decision Maker will then issue appropriate instructions for the remaining areas including changing the situation status as necessary.